 08.03.2018 » A look at Ronaldo's roots and early days

 Cristiano Ronaldo grew up on the island of Madeira, a Portuguese archipelago to the southwest of Portugal.
 He played football in old, worn shoes that his older brother had worn before him.
 He loved the game and played for the love of it.
 Before he played youth football in Madeira, he and his friends played in busy city streets.
 They didn't even have a park nearby where they could play without worrying about cars.
 Today, Madeira is quite affluent with a casino and a five star hotel.
-And anyone who decides to play casino games at home can access his or her favourite online casino free games.
+And even in Australia, where minimum deposit casinos for aussies can be found in almost every corner, a trip to Madeira is still tempting...

 Cristiano Ronaldo - Early days (Portuguese audio):